wkoleilat-happytitan/agentic-ai-playground/README.md

 # agentic-ai-playground
-This is the AIE challenge.
-I am doing this again to go over the requisites of the AIE course.
+This is where I apply what I am learning about building Agentic AI applications and testing different agentic frameworks.